timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

 ## Prerequisites
 To proceed with this tutorial, you need a Managed Service for TimescaleDB database.
 To create one, see these instructions for how to
-[get started with managed service for TimescaleDB][timescale-mst-get-started]
+[get started with Managed Service for TimescaleDB][timescale-mst-get-started]

 ## Step 1: Enable Prometheus service integration